Skip to main content

 • Pricing (unit price + unit basis)

-• Metadata targeting (the metadata signature that this part should match)
+• Metadata targeting (the takeoff metadata shape that this part should match)

 During takeoff, Canaveral compares each takeoff object’s metadata to your Parts Library and resolves a matching part ID when metadata aligns.